apache/incubator-kie-drools/kogito-drools/kie-dmn/README.md

 3. __Keyword `in` can not be used in variable names__: the spec defines that any keyword can be reused as part of a variable name, but the ambiguities caused with the `for ... in ... return` loop prevent the reuse of the `in` keyword.
 All other keywords are supported as part of variable names.

+4. __Support for date and time literals on ranges__: according to the grammar rules #8, #18, #19, #34 and #62, `date
+ and time` literals are supported in ranges (pages 110-111).
+Chapter 10.3.2.7 on page 114, on the other hand, contradicts the grammar and says they are not supported.
+This implementation chose to follow the grammar and support `date and time` literals on ranges, as well as extend the specification to support any arbitrary expression (see extensions below).

+5. __Invalid time syntax__: chapter 10.3.2.3.4 on page 112 and bullet point about `time` on page 131 both state that the `time` string lexical representation follows the XML Schema Datatypes specification as well as ISO 8601.
+According to the XML Schema specification (https://www.w3.org/TR/xmlschema-2/#time), the lexical representation of a time follows the pattern `hh:mm:ss.sss` without any leading character.
+The DMN specification uses a leading "T" in several examples, that we understand is a typo a not in accordance with the standard.

 ## b.
 Extensions